BETHNAL GREEN,E2 - QUEEN ELIZABETH CHILDREN'S HOSPITAL (Hackney Road)

 Described as "arguably the worst general hospital psychiatric facility in the country.
 The site was cramped & the monolithic workhouse became ill suited to modern medical standards."

 Built in 1841 as a workhouse.
 In 1930, the workhouse came under the control of the London County Council, becoming Hackney Hospital.
 Services at Hackney were transferred to the nearby Homerton Hospital which opened in 1987.
-The final hospital departments closed in 1995 and the site has been redeveloped into flats retaining some of the original buildings.
+The final hospital departments closed in 1995.
+I took these pictures in 2003 after stumbling upon the demolition work.
+The site has been redeveloped into flats retaining some of the original buildings.

 Annie writes to Derelict London : "I remember working at Hackney Hospital back in 1978 as a student nurse on the geriatric unit.
 Back then it was a dreadful place and it looked much as the photos do on your pages, except, of course, the place was full of patients.
 The geriatric blocks were at the back and incredibly run down.
 My ward was at the top and had not been updated so was exactly the same as it was when it was a workhouse.
 In the linen room (where I used to go just for five minutes peace) the old victorian window panes were still in place as proved by the poignant words Jas 1898 which had been etched intothe glass 80 years earlier.
 To get to the geriatric blocks from the main entrance you had to walk across a wilderness of old derelict buildings and the remains of a fire that had taken place some years before, all overgrown rubble and blackened timbers.
 It was a hellhole and I'm glad they shut it down.
 Mind you, the staff canteen had fantastic food!"